oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

     requires spring.web;
     requires spring.boot;
     requires spring.boot.autoconfigure;
 }
 ```

 This one is similar to the first one but besides the Spring dependencies we also have the `com.okta.developer.modules.persistence` dependency.
 That is the other module we have developed.

+By adding the `requires com.okta.developer.modules.persistence` this module will have access to the package that was exported `com.okta.developer.animals.bird`.

-## Running the app
+## Running the App

 Go to the project root and run
 ```bash
 mvn install && mvn spring-boot:run -pl application
 ```

-Again, if everything went correctly you'll be able, after logging in, to navigate to `localhost:8080/bird` and see a JSON output.
+Again, if everything went correctly you'll be able, after logging in, to navigate to `http://localhost:8080/bird` and see a JSON output.

+## Learning More About Java Modular System

+The Java Modular System is an excellent addition to the Java ecosystem, it helps organize and isolate classes that were otherwise exposed without need.
+By looking at the application `module-info.java` it is possible to have a blueprint of its dependencies.

+The topic is broad and if you want to learn more this [talk by Alex Buckley](https://www.youtube.com/watch?v=22OW5t_Mbnk) is an excellent start.

+In case you have an existing Spring Boot application and want to make it use the modular system then this [talk by Jaap Coomans](https://www.youtube.com/watch?v=hxsCYxZ1gXU) covers it nicely.

+If you have any questions about this post, please add a comment below.
+For more awesome content, follow @oktadev on Twitter, like us on Facebook, or subscribe to our YouTube channel.